NgJohn15/SatelliteSim/README.md

 ### YOLOv4
 > python3 pytorch-YOLOv4/train.py <config.cfg> <Yolov4.conv.137.pth>

-This will train the model given the configurations in the cfg file with a pretrained model from pretrained mode.conv.137
+This will train the model given the configurations in the cfg file with a pretrained model from pretrained mode.conv.137.
+The README in the pytorch-YOLOv4 folder has a very detailed explanation for setting up and running the models.
+Take note you will need to instal specific libraries from the requirements.txt file, the README explains how to.

 ## Annotating Datasets